2 Section 1-2: Definite Articles; Possession of Proper Names

-Here are several objects that you might find in your classroom.
+Here are several objects you might find in an office or classroom.
 Notice that they all begin with the definite article–der, die, or das.
 All of these mean the in English.
 Like many foreign languages, German nouns have a particular grammatical gender.
 It is best to learn new words together with the definite article.

 Nouns in German are always capitalized!
 The definite article (der/die/das) is always lowercase unless it is at the beginning of a sentence.
 Always capitalize the first word of each sentence.